Introduction to Advantages of 3D Printing

 Although Traditional manufacturing methods are better in creating hundreds of copies of the same thing, it results in the same lifeless and monotonous designs.
 While 3D printing gives the designers the freedom to design creative models with endless customization, making it easier to indulge in personal touches that the customers request.
 Most of the limitations of additive manufacturing revolve around how to efficiently create a print to reduce support dependency.
 So, the designers are free to create models and complex geometries.

 6. Usage of Mixed Raw Materials

-Mass manufacturing does not encourage the combination of raw materials as it can expensive.
+Mass manufacturing does not encourage the combination of raw materials as it can be expensive.
 Also, the product designers must first calculate the materials used for subtractive or injection mold manufacturing and combining chemical and physical elements.
 But with the 3D printing technology, nothing but the designer’s imagination is a limitation.
-This technology easily accommodates a varied range of raw material like metal, biomaterial, glass, ceramics, paper, silver, etc.
+This technology easily accommodates a varied range of raw materials like metal, biomaterial, glass, ceramics, paper, silver, etc.

-The subtractive manufacturing methods, like CNC milling results in huge volumes of waste materials.
+The subtractive manufacturing methods, like CNC milling, results in huge volumes of waste materials.
 These methods remove a notable amount of materials from the first initial block.
 Fortunately, 3D printing uses only materials that are required to create a part.
 Furthermore, the materials can be reused and recycled for further processes.
 Thus, Additive manufacturing results in very little waste and saves a lot of money.